volume 33 | October 1, 2025

 You can find more information on statutory relief for property owners in disaster areas on PTAD’s Property Taxes in Disaster Areas and During Droughts webpage.

-Below is a list of action items for the third quarter of 2025.
+Below is a list of action items for the fourth quarter of 2025.
 You can find a full list of important property tax law deadlines for appraisal districts, taxing units and property owners on PTAD's website.

 If the deadline falls on a Saturday, Sunday or a legal or state holiday, the act is timely if performed on the next regular business day.